 Short-term complications of diabetes are a result of extreme fluctuation in blood sugar levels.
-They include: hypoglycemia (low blood sugar), diabetic hyperosmolar syndrome (high blood sugar) and diabetic ketoacidosis (increased blood acids).6 and 282 hospitalizations to Capital District residents 18 years of age and older.
+They include: hypoglycemia (low blood sugar), diabetic hyperosmolar syndrome (high blood sugar) and diabetic ketoacidosis (increased blood acids).

+These short term complications require emergency care.
+Between 2008 and 2010, there was an average of 36 diabetes short term complication hospitalizations per year to the Capital District's 6-17 year old population, and 282 hospitalizations to Capital District residents 18 years of age and older.
 The diabetes short term complication hospitalization rate for the three Capital District counties exceeds the New York State, excluding NYC, rate, and the Prevention Agenda objective, for the 18+ age group.
 The same holds for Albany and Rensselaer counties' diabetes short term complication hospitalization rates for children 6-17 years of age.
 Schenectady County's rate however, falls below the Upstate New York rate and meets the Prevention Agenda objective for the 6-17 year age group.
 Capital District Black non-Hispanic rates for the 18+ year population were 3-4 times the rates of their White non-Hispanic counterparts.
 The Black non-Hispanic to White non-Hispanic ratio for Albany County was 3.90 (16.4 to 4.2/10,000), while it was 2.81 for Rensselaer County (16.0 to 5.7/10,000).
 The ratio for Schenectady County was 3.11 (17.1 to 5.5/10,000).